Debridement of a Wound, Infection, or Burn

 - Take a measurement of the wound

-- Provide pain medicine before changing debridement dressings (for nonsurgical procedures)
+- Pain medications before changing debridement dressings (for nonsurgical procedures)

 Description of Procedure